Each post is edited and fact-checked by industry experts to ensure that we are providing accurate information for our readers.

 Which loan is best for first-time home buyers?

-The majority of first-time home buyers use 30-year fixed-rate mortgages backed by Fannie Mae or Freddie Mac to purchase their first home but that doesn’t make it the “best loan” for first-time buyers.
+Most first-time home buyers use 30-year fixed-rate mortgages backed by Fannie Mae or Freddie Mac to purchase their first home, but that doesn’t make the 30-year fixed the “best loan” for first-time buyers.
 Mortgages are not one-size-fits-all.
 Get pre-approved and let your lender advise you on which mortgage loan is best for you.